 Last week Jess and I went to try their vegan options.
 As a big fan of Leon i was keen to see what their take on Thai fast food would be.

 On the menu you’ll find two vegan options.
-The first is a go to link Vegetable Curry made with shallots, tomatoes and potatoes, which is served on rice.
+The first is a can a senior buy robaxin Vegetable Curry made with shallots, tomatoes and potatoes, which is served on rice.
 Sadly they had run out so we tried their other vegan option which was a Pumpkin and Turmeric Braised Rice dish which came with a cucumber and fresh ginger salad.
 The rice was nicely spiced and with some ajdut syrup drizzled over the top it gave the dish a bit of sweetness.
 Unfortunately the pumpkin was undercooked and a bit tasteless.
 However the salad added a fresh element to the dish.

 To go alongside our main we couldn’t resits some baked fries.
 Again these were a bit undercooked, which was a shame.
 I find that this happens quite often in fast food chains.